cambridge-ceu/csd3/applications/sra-tools.md

     vdb-dump ${accession} --info
     prefetch --force ALL --transport http --max-size u --progress ${accession}
 #   if [ -d ${accession} ]; then
-#      fasterq-dump ${accession} --concatenate-reads --include-technical -O ${destdir}
+#      fasterq-dump ${accession} -O ${destdir}
 #   fi
   ) > ${accession}.log
 '
 ```

-Now the issue with `Perl` also goes away but `fasterq-dump` requires large amount of RAM so it is more preferable to be embedded in a SLRUM job.
+Now the issue with `Perl` also goes away but `fasterq-dump` requires large amount of RAM so it is more preferable to be embedded in a SLRUM job and we use `vdb config -i` to disable remote access first.